 - Those within scope may have their notice period extended from 28 days to 70 days

 Each person needs to provide original, hard copy documents.
 We don't accept photocopies or electronic statements on a mobile device.

 - Valid passport or travel document or European ID card*

 - Proof of address: bank statement (dated within 1 month of the notice appointment), utility bill (dated within 3 months of the notice appointment), council tax (most recent one, no older than a year) or UK driving licence.

 - Previous marriage/civil partnership documents (if applicable); final divorce documents and translation (if not in English) or death certificate and translation (if not in English).

 - Full name of the venue where the civil partnership will be taking place and the registration district it falls under.
 If you have been given a booking form please bring this with you

-- £35.00 (per person) or £47 (per person if subject to the immigration referral scheme) - card or cash payment.
+- £35 (per person) or £47 (per person if subject to the immigration referral scheme) - card payment only.
 This is a statutory fee and therefore is non-refundable.

 - £50 for consideration of foreign divorce / civil partnership dissolution document or £75 for consideration of a foreign divorce / civil partnership dissolution document that has to be referred to GRO.

 - Someone to translate for you if you either party does not speak or understand English.
 The parties forming the civil partnership cannot translate for each other.